 Suggested reading: Different types of fires you can make in the wild

 Natural fuel sources:

 Let’s assume you forgot your homemade tinder at home or you got separated from your bug out bag, now what?
-Well…you shouldn’t despair and you should think about what other options you have for starting a fire and search for the natural fuel sources available within your environment.
+Well…you shouldn’t despair.
+You should think about what other options you have for starting a fire.
+Search for the natural fuel sources available within your environment.
 If you spend a lot of time outdoors, you will be amazed how many things you can discover and what can you learn by experimenting with the resources Mother Nature provides.

 Here are a few examples of good natural fuel sources:

 1.Bird’s nests are ideal fuel sources and you should use these alternatives if there’s no other choice.
 They are highly combustible and you can incorporate them with any fire design you need.
 The trick here is to be able to find said nests and to be able and retrieve them without jeopardizing your physical integrity.

 2. If you’re not good at climbing, you better improvise a bird nest by scraping bark using your survival knife.
 Look for cottonwood, cedar or tulip poplar trees and get your natural tinder without wasting too much energy.

 3. If you have a sawtooth blade on your knife you can also turn horse hoof fungus into a fine powder that can be ignited easily using a ferro rod.
 You can carry this tinder in your bug out bag for later use as it ignites pretty quickly and you don’t have to look for other fuel sources.
 This is a quick solution for when time is not on your side and you have other survival tasks to take care of.

 4. You can also use your knife to scrape dust from a flatwood slab as this natural tinder will help you start your fire faster.